-Child on child abuse including sexual abuse and harassment, are dealt with very seriously.
+Peer-on-peer including sexual abuse and harassment, are dealt with very seriously.
 We follow the school's safeguarding protocols (please see the safeguarding policy).
 We recognise that for children, the perpetrator may also be at risk and this behaviour could be because that child could also be in danger.
 Where sexual harassment peer-on-peer abuse occurs, we always seek advice from Brooks Traffic Light tool, our Police Constable Support Officer and First Response.